Expert-graded signal for NASA JPL's Martian frost model

 Result

-The frost map dataset was created over many iterations via Labelbox, and will soon be published to the broader scientific community, where other scientists and experts can ask questions, add context, and refine the data even more.
+The frost-map dataset was built over many iterations in Labelbox and will soon be published to the broader scientific community, where other scientists and experts can ask questions, add context, and refine the signal even more.

 Note: This story is a recap based on the session, “How to build ML-ready data sets: Recent research from NASA/JPL,” at Labelbox Accelerate 2022.

-To further our understanding of how ice exists under a layer of dust and rocks, which protects it from melting despite high temperatures on the surface, NASA’s Jet Propulsion Lab is generating a holistic map of frost on the Marian surface, released on a monthly basis to track the planet's freeze-thaw cycle.
-The project is aimed at using the latest advances in data science and machine learning to help us better understand where, how, and why water and carbon dioxide frost appear on Mars's surface.
+NASA's Jet Propulsion Lab is building a holistic map of frost on the Martian surface, released monthly to track the planet's freeze-thaw cycle, using data science and machine learning to understand where, how, and why water and carbon dioxide frost appear.

 (Pictured above) Cracks, sublimation spots, and albedo captured in image data of Mars's surface can make it difficult to accurately identify frost patterns.
 These images will need to be labeled and reviewed by planetary scientists with years of expertise in recognizing various terrain formations.